Charming Thought: 2016: four-year-old season

 The colt returned as a four-year-old in the Listed Cathedral Stakes at Salisbury Racecourse on 12 June 2016.
 Ridden by Buick, he made some progress in the closing stages without ever looking likely to win and finished fourth of the eleven runners behind Don't Touch.
 He showed little improvement in two subsequent starts that year, finishing sixth to The Tin Man in the Hackwood Stakes at Newbury Racecourse in July and ninth of ten behind the filly Nemoralia in the City of York Stakes at York Racecourse in August.

+Charming Thought retired to Dalham Hall Stud.